hajaf/final-Project/README.md

   - "World Happiness Report-Happiness scored according to economic production, social support, etc" Reasoning
  - Each individual in this group come from different backgrounds and would like to analysis different counties happiness index
+  Description of their source of data
+ - The data includes the happiness index of different countries as well index for different factors that effect that happiness index , which include family, freedom and government.
+There are 5 tables in all   from the year 2015 to 2019.

 Questions We're Looking To Answer
  - Where is the happies palace in the world to live